 My guitars are made with natural materials.
 Woods are from sustainable sources or re-use, roses are parchment, finishes are oils and bug secretion, glues are skin and bone, frets are gut og metal.
 The strings are the only petroleum based part of the instrument, although I do offer gut strings on demand.
 During winter I spend time in the forest collecting wood for guitars and fire.
 Ash, alder, spruce, maple, cherry, pear, plum and aspen are from local sources.
 I also offer walnut, cypress, rosewoods, ebony, mongoy, cedar, cedrela and mahogany, mostly from fsc sources.

-The costumer can order a new guitar (see process here) or buy from I have available.
+The costumer can order a new guitar (see process here) or buy from what I have available.
 I make my guitars one at a time, using traditional methods - from drawing to finishing.
 Most work is done with knives, planes, rasps, saws, chisels and a little bandsaw.
 Pieces are made separately and mounted on a solera.
 I prefer French polishing to finish the instruments, although I also offer oil - particularly on early guitar tops and necks.

 I can build different timbrical qualities into a guitar, but in the end it is the guitarist that finds hers or his sonic colors in the instrument.
 Sound is bound in preference which is subjective.